FAQ

 (Note: you do not need an MFA to be a successful writer, but you usually need one to teach in a higher education classroom.)

 Yes.
 I identify as bisexual, but lean far closer to the lesbian side than anything straight-passing.
-I support any and all gay agendas, and my books will always contain lesbians. 😉
+I am also demisexual, and was asexual for many years before I found that special person.
+I support any and all queer agendas, and my books usually contain lesbians. 😉

 Under no circumstances am I allowed to pursue a certain Canadian lumberjack.